megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 ### Entities

-Entities are objects that represent the concepts in the domain that have a lifecycle and explicit identification.
+**Entities** are objects that represent the concepts in the domain that have a lifecycle and explicit identification.
 A person, an order, a lead, a transaction.
 These are all examples of entities.
-Entities, as opposed to value objects, are not immutable, and are expected to change throughout their life in the system.
+Entities, as opposed to value objects, are **not immutable**, and are expected to change throughout their life in the system.
 Value objects, like we saw before, are ideal for representing properties of entities.

 Entities are a core building block for a domain model.
 However, they are not used independently.
 They are used as part of an aggregate.

 ### Aggregates

-An aggregate is a hierarchy of entities and value objects that are bound together by closely related business logic.
+An **aggregate** is a **hierarchy** of entities and value objects that are bound together by closely related business logic.
 The aggregate forms a boundary that protects the consistency of the objects that compose it.
 It achieves this by preventing external objects from directly modifying its state and defining a public interface through which other parts of the system can interact with it.

 The rest of the system cannot directly mutate the state of the entities within an aggregate.
 They can only do so via the methods exposed by the aggregate's public interface.
-These methods, so called "commands", encapsulate the aggregate's business logic and protect them from corruption, by enforcing the necessary validations and invariants.
+These methods, so called **commands**, encapsulate the aggregate's business logic and protect them from corruption, by enforcing the necessary validations and invariants.
 Indeed, all the business logic that's closely related to the aggregate lives in one place: the aggregate itself.

 ```csharp
 // Here we have an aggregate that represents a shopping cart and its items.